lidofinance/easy-track/README.md

 ## Use cases for Easy Track motions

-There are three types of votings run periodically by the Lido DAO that are proposed to be wrapped into the new Easy Track motions.
+There are four types of votings run periodically by the Lido DAO that are proposed to be wrapped into the new Easy Track motions.

 - Node Operators increasing staking limits
 - Funds being allocated into reward programs